Arthroscopic Knee Ligament Reconstruction Surgeon in Huntington Station, Bethpage, Riverhead, NY

 Following arthroscopic reconstruction of the injured ligament, most athletes can return to their high-level sport after a period of rehabilitation.

-If you would like to have additional information on treatments of knee ligament injuries or would like to learn more about arthroscopic reconstruction of the knee for ligament injuries, please contact Dr. Elbayar, serving the communities of Huntington Station, East Meadow, NY.
+If you would like to have additional information on treatments of knee ligament injuries or would like to learn more about arthroscopic reconstruction of the knee for ligament injuries, please contact Dr. Elbayar, serving the communities of Huntington Station, Bethpage, Riverhead, NY.